Toggle: English / Spanish

 - Sydenham chorea (emotional instability, muscle weakness and quick, uncoordinated jerky movements that mainly affect the face, feet, and hands)

-Your doctor or nurse will examine you.
-This will include carefully checking your heart sounds, skin, and joints.
+Your health care provider will examine you and will carefully check your heart sounds, skin, and joints.

 Tests may include: